WestleyK/install-script/README.md

-# install-script
+# An install script
-Simple install script for your GitHub projects
+A simple install script for your GitHub projects.

 <br>